 Students more than 15 minutes late to class will be marked as absent for that entire class.
 Students may not leave class early without instructor permission.
-Students absent without explanation for a period of two weeks or more are considered to have withdrawn from that course as of their last date of attendance.
+Students absent from all classes without explanation for a period of two consecutive weeks or more are considered to have withdrawn from the Institute as of their last date of attendance.
+To withdraw from individual classes, a student must complete the appropriate withdrawal form, either in person or online.